 The introduction of the national e-invoicing initiative mandated in Malaysia marks a significant shift in how businesses handle invoicing and tax reporting, especially small businesses.

 Using a solution of cloud accounting software, Xero cloud accounting system (Xero is one of the approved Peppol Service Providers by MDeC) plays a crucial role in helping Malaysian businesses comply with the e-invoicing mandate.
+Xero and Tickstar (Xero’s subsidiary) as an E-Invoice Cloud Accounting Software, has built the direct integration to LHDN’s Application Programming Interface (API) for instant validation to ensure compliance of e-invoicing.
+Rest assured, Xero system has robust security features to protect your confidential financial information.

+This is the first step to implement e-Invoicing.
 Before diving into the Xero setup, register for e-invoicing to ensure that your MyInvois portal is correctly configured.
 A small misconfiguration in the settings could lead to validation failures, resulting in unnecessary delays when submitting your eInvoices.

 Tip: Double-check that your portal settings are correct to avoid any hiccups in the submission process.
 A small misstep can lead to rejected submissions and delays.
+Our recommended date is in mid of June 2025.

 A key component of Xero’s integration with LHDN is the Tracking Category.
 This tracking category must be linked to the correct Classification codes to ensure that your eInvoices are processed and categorized properly by the Inland Revenue Board of Malaysia (LHDN).

-Tip: The tracking category is auto-created once connected to Invoici.
+Tip for Xero Users: The tracking category is auto-created once connected to Invoici.
 Just ensure that the tracking category is ready and has one available slot before establishing the connection.

 Please note that the MyInvois Classification codes are based on the official MyInvois Classification Codes, which categorize different types of business nature.